 Great Britain's Hewett and Reid seal career Golden Slam at Paris 2024

-In the Paralympic Games which keeps on giving, Paris 2024 delivered another priceless moment as Great Britain’s Alfie Hewett and Gordon Reid became the first men’s doubles team in history to compete the career Golden Slam.
+In the Paralympic Games which keeps on giving, Paris 2024 delivered another priceless moment as Great Britain’s Alfie Hewett and Gordon Reid became the first men’s doubles team in wheelchair tennis history to complete the career Golden Slam.

 Hewett and Reid were clinical in every aspect of their game on Court Philippe Chatrier as they brushed aside Japanese duo Tokito Oda and Takuya Miki 6-2 6-1.